conduktor/conduktor-docs/docs/platform/navigation/settings/api-key.md

 To use the Conduktor API or CLI, you first need to generate an API Key.
 API Keys created from this screen are Admin API Keys.

 Check the [CLI Reference](/platform/reference/cli-reference/) and [API Reference](/platform/reference/api-reference/) to see the list of available operations.
+The scope of API actions is based on your plan, e.g. API keys generated on the free plan cannot create unlimited self-service Applications.

-API Keys List displays all the informations associated to the keys.
+API Keys List displays all the information associated to the keys.

 ![api-token.png](images/api-keys-list.png)